Is My Landlord Responsible For Damage to My Property?

 Bathtub Overflow

-So, if your upstairs neighbor leaves on the water to have a bath but then forgets to check the bathtub and water overflows and causes water damage to your ceiling, exactly who is responsible?
+So, if your upstairs neighbor leaves on the water to have a bath but then forgets to check the bathtub and water overflows and causes water damage to your ceiling, precisely who is responsible?

 And you are also not responsible for the damage.